arthur900530/capstone/README.md

-# Finance Agent — Frontend
+# BNY Agent

-A React-based chat interface for interacting with the Finance Agent, a multi-trial AI system that answers financial questions using tool-augmented reasoning with self-evaluation and reflection loops.
+A React-based chat interface for a multi-trial self-evolving AI system that answers questions and complete tasks using tool-augmented reasoning with self-evaluation and reflection loops.

 ## Features